Sparse Coding with Multi-Layer Decoders using Variance Regularization: Experimental Setup

 \subsection{Evaluation}

-We compare autoencoders trained using our variance regularization method to autoencoders trained with the traditional sparse coding approach in which the $l_2$ norm of the decoder's columns is fixed.
-We refer to the traditional approach as \textit{standard dictionary learning} (\textbf{SDL}) in the case the decoder is a linear dictionary and as \textbf{SDL-NL} in the case it is non-linear - a natural extension of SDL to the case of non-linear decoders is to fix the $l_2$ norms of the columns of both $W_1$ and $W_2$.
-We refer to our approach as \textit{variance-regularized dictionary learning} (\textbf{VDL}) in the case when the decoder is linear and as \textbf{VDL-NL} when the decoder is non-linear.
-The weights of the decoders in VDL and VDL-NL models are not restricted.
+We compare sparse autoencoders trained using our variance regularization method to sparse autoencoders trained using other regularization methods.
+We refer to our approach as \textit{variance-regularized dictionary learning} (\textbf{VDL}) in the case when the decoder is a linear dictionary and as \textbf{VDL-NL} when the decoder is non-linear.
+We refer to the traditional approach in which the $l_2$ norm of the decoder's columns is fixed as \textit{standard dictionary learning} (\textbf{SDL}) in the case the decoder is linear and as \textbf{SDL-NL} in the case it is non-linear - a natural extension of SDL to the case of non-linear decoders is to fix the $l_2$ norms of the columns of both layers $\displaystyle \mW_1$ and $\displaystyle \mW_2$.
+Additionally, we compare our variance regularization method to sparse autoencoders in which only weight decay is used to avoid collapse which we refer to as $\textbf{WDL}$ and $\textbf{WDL-NL}$ in the case of a linear and a non-linear decoder, respectively.
+Finally, we consider a \textit{decoder-only} setup in which the standard approach of fixing the $l_2$ norm of the decoder's columns is applied and the codes are computed using inference with FISTA.
+We refer to this setup as \textbf{DO} when the decoder is linear and as $\textbf{DO-NL}$ when the decoder is non-linear.

-In order to compare the autoencoders, we train them with different levels of sparsity regularization $\lambda$, evaluate the quality of their reconstructions in terms of peak signal-to-noise ratio (PSNR), and visualize the features that they learn.
+In order to compare the different models, we train them with different levels of sparsity regularization $\lambda$, evaluate the quality of their reconstructions in terms of peak signal-to-noise ratio (PSNR), and visualize the features that they learn.
 We evaluate models with a linear decoder on the downstream task of denoising.
 Additionally, we measure the pre-trained models' performance on the downstream task of MNIST classification in the low data regime.